Blueprint: private wealth intelligence

 Use this sequence to build a private backend for portfolio intelligence without turning the model into the source of truth.

-- 04Retrieve ontology, holdings, policies, and cited memo chunks before inference
+4. 04Retrieve schema, holdings, policies, and cited memo chunks before inference

 Build path